 Plein Air Painting – Salish Sea Plein Air painters will set up easels in the area and paint on the spot – capturing the look and feel of the moment.

-PIANO-cortes – Pianos will be decorated for year three of our PIANO-cortes project.
-After the Festival, the 2 painted pianos will be placed at downtown locations for the public to use through Labor Day weekend.
-This year’s painters include Bob Hogan and Rebecca Maloy.
-Both of these artists have created their own designs and are already working on their pianos.
-Come see them put their finishing designs on the pianos during the Festival.
+PIANO-cortes – Pianos will be decorated for year four of our PIANO-cortes project.
+After the Festival, the painted pianos will be placed at downtown locations for the public to use through Labor Day weekend.
+This year’s painters include Anacortes High School senior Alli Schuh, Veronica Crommett and painters from the Salish Sea Plein Air Painters.
+Come see them put their designs on the pianos during the Festival – and feel free to tinkle the ivory!

 2019 Festival Mural